jfasch/jfasch-home/trainings/log/detail/2022-07-26/index.rst

 </trainings/material/soup/linux/basics/intro/wsl>` (Microsoft
 documentation `here
 <https://docs.microsoft.com/en-us/windows/wsl/>`__).
 This sets up a
-virtualized Ubuntu insode Windows, together with all interoperability wazoo.
+virtualized Ubuntu inside Windows, together with all interoperability wazoo.

 It is also possible to setup a Linux-like environment on native